Data Repository Guidance

 Data repositories should meet all of the following requirements:

-- Ensure long-term persistence and preservation of datasets (minimum of 5 years after publication)
+- Ensure long-term persistence and preservation of datasets in their published form (minimum of 5 years after publication)

-- Allow access to data without unnecessary restrictions.
-Scientific Data does not allow commercial reuse restrictions (learn more).
+- Support open licences (CC0 and CC-BY, or their equivalents, are required in most cases learn more).
 Exceptions will only be permitted for human derived data and should be discussed with the editorial team prior to manuscript submission.

 The list below is intended as a guide for those who are unsure where to deposit their data, and provides examples of repositories from a number of disciplines.
 The repositories on this list met all of the journal’s data hosting requirements at the time of listing.
-As of 2021, this list will not be expanded further and therefore the use of an alternative data repository is not precluded, provided it meets the above stated criteria.
+As of 2021, this list will not be expanded further and therefore the use of alternative data repositores not included are acceptable, provided they meet the above criteria.

-Please be aware, however, that some repositories may charge for hosting data.
+Please be aware that some repositories may charge for hosting data, especially for larger datasets.

 View data repositories